menu

 Being a small town, Unionville does not have a public transit system used by locals to get to and from work.

-The citizens of Unionville are slightly less educated than the national average of 21.84% for the average city or town: 14.88% of adults in Unionville have a bachelor's degree or advanced degree
+The percentage of adults in Unionville who are college-educated is close to the national average for all communities of 21.84%: 19.16% of the adults in Unionville have a bachelor's degree or advanced degree.

+Unionville is a somewhat ethnically-diverse town.
 The people who call Unionville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Unionville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Unionville include German, Dutch, Irish, English, and Scots-Irish.
+Important ancestries of people in Unionville include German, Dutch, English, Polish, and Scots-Irish.

 The most common language spoken in Unionville is English.
 Other important languages spoken here include Polish and African languages.